Call for Submissions

 Projects must meet the following Eligibility Requirements:

+Please note that applicant’s participation in Nuit Blanche is not automatic.
 All applications will be reviewed by the Nuit Blanche Programming Committee.
 The Programming Committee is comprised of practicing visual arts and arts professionals, including artists, curators, programmers, and production personnel.

 All applicants will receive an e-mail to confirm receipt of their application within five business days.
 If you submit an application and do not receive a confirmation e-mail, your application has not been received and you will need to follow up with us at firstname.lastname@example.org

-All applicants will be advised of the results of their application by April 30, 2016.
+All applicants will be advised of the results of their application by 30 June 2018.